 Due to the nature of rolling the cinnamon roll cookies, there tends to always be a side that is always flatter.
 I find that if you chill the dough enough (I like to do 20 minutes in the freezer), and slice leaving the log on that flat side, will not result in semicircle cookies.
 They do round out as they bake in the oven.

-It makes more than you need for the cookies, but it’s great for topping pancakes or waffles, or even slathering on a toasted cinnamon raisin bagel instead of regular cream cheese.
+It makes more than you need for the cookies, but it's great for topping pancakes, waffles, or even slathered on a toasted cinnamon raisin bagel instead of regular cream cheese.
 My sister and our kids likes spreading it on pretzel rods for a nice sweet/salty/crunchy snack.